alanz168zz/IRS-PM-Workshop-Project-Report-Juzz/README.md

 To follow

 # SECTION 5: USER GUIDE
-### Recommended Browsers
-- Microsoft Edge 39 and above
-- Firefox 53 and above
-- Google Chrome Version 59 and above
-- Safari Version 10 and above

 ### To converse with Juzz Chatbot:
 1. Save Juzz WhatsApp business mobile number +659846XXXX to your phone
 1. Search Juzz WhatsApp Business mobile number +659846XXXX on your WhatsApp